Go to Next Chapter -- Return to Contents/Index

 The

-age old question pre-dating Judeo-Christianity, “do other living things have souls?”,
+age old question pre-dating Judeo-Christianity, “Do other living things have

-was dimly felt by at least one of the bewitched
+souls?,” was dimly felt by at least one of the

-thought was a strong Christian faith, Sam Burn’s mind was filled with heresy
+having what he thought was a strong Christian faith, Sam Burn’s mind was filled

-pets had souls and the current reality that he was, in fact, a cat, left him
+belief that pets had souls and the current reality that he was, in fact, a cat,

-with no other choice but to believe the ancient wisdom of Hinduism and the
+left him with no other choice but to believe the ancient wisdom of Hinduism and

 had souls.
 If worse came to